lawaldare/customer-info-dlg/README.md

 # CustomerInfo

 This small project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.3.
 It is used to collect customer information.
-It uses `http server` to mock API server.
+It uses `json server` as mock API as it saves the data in the `db.json` file locally.

 ## Development server